Advice for tertiary providers/whare wānanga

 Full details of the changes can be seen on the MIQ website

 Border exception for returning international tertiary students

-On 14 January 2020, the Government approved an exception class for 1,000 (of 2,685) bachelor’s degree level and above tertiary international students to return to New Zealand and continue their studies.
+On 14 January 2020, the Government approved an exception class for 1,000 (of 2,685) degree and post-graduate international students to return to New Zealand and continue their studies.
 These students need to hold or have held a valid visa to study in 2020 and have studied in New Zealand in 2019 towards their current qualification and be returning to study with their current provider.